kittenbothk/kittenbothk-Eng/functional_module/PWmodules/powerBrickMP3.md

 - PowerBrick Kit set does not come with an SD Card.
 - Music can only be played if there are music files on the SD Card.
 - When installing the SD Card, push it into the slot until there is a click.
-- Do not pull out the SD Card directly, the SD Card can be removed by pushing the SD Card to unlock it.
+- To remove the SD Card, gently push the SD Card, the SD Card will be unlocked and can be taken out.
+Do not pull the SD Card from the slot without unlocking first.

 ## Connecting the module